-It’s time for my big announcement of 2017, and I can barely contain my excitement!
+It’s time for my big announcement and I can barely contain my excitement!

 After a year of hard work, I’ve just launched my first ever course!
 It’s a kickass guide that’s going to help you overcome travel anxiety, because I believe forcing yourself out of your comfort zone and into the big, wide world is one of the best things you can do for your mental health.

 You know my story.
 The pre-travel version of me couldn’t stop having panic attacks for years on end, developed an eating disorder because she had so little control over her life, and couldn’t even find the strength to step outside her house for an entire year.

 Today, I’ve been travelling for over seven years, and have seen and done more than most people do in a lifetime.
 When I inched a toe onto the plane all those years ago, I had no idea that travel would be the single greatest thing to help me deal with my anxiety.
 It taught me that if you get panic attacks but dream of wandering the planet, you need to do it.
 And now, it’s time for me to show you how.

 This is absolutely the course I wish I could have taken back when my brain was busy convincing me I wasn’t capable of travel.
 It’s absolutely everything I wish I’d known about how to manage anxiety before (and while) travelling, and I couldn’t be more proud of it.

 Today, I’m going to be sharing a slightly edited extract from one of 30+ course units to give you a taste of what type of stuff you can expect to learn.
 Enjoy!

 Back when I was terrified to travel, one of my greatest fears was having a panic attack overseas.